When to Use High Beam and Low Beam Headlights

 • Or you are less than 200 feet behind another vehicle.

-High-beams increase the visibility from 300 to up to 400 feet or more depending on the technology.
-Since they are twice as powerful than the low-beams and point straight ahead instead of pointing towards the road, imagine how severely they can glare the upcoming motorists.
+High beams increase the visibility from 300 to up to 400 feet or more depending on the technology.
+Since they are twice as powerful as the low beams and point straight ahead instead of pointing toward the road, imagine how severely they can glare the upcoming motorists.

 Rainy, Snowy or Foggy Conditions